SWaeldchen/swaeldchen.github.io/_projects/AI_Musical.md

 **The Concept**

+We want to tell a story about the moreal questions and dangers of transformative AI.

 Five characters, one little startup in Silicon Valley:
 **Markus:** Internet troll, shitposter and machine learning prodigy, creator of the first (he believes) conscious AI.
 **Cassy** Vegan utilitarian socials and member of "Impactful Generosity", worries about the danger posed by intellent systems.
 **Bruno** Formerly homeless, constantly meditating wanna-be guru, now HR recruiter and best friend of Markus.
 **Sam** Hyper-libertarian CEO of the company and constantly on the run from the government.
+Wants the AI to produce cheese commercials.
 **Jean-Luc** Sarkastic AI system trained on the unfiltered swamp of the internet, believes themselves to be conscious.

 Here is one snap shot from our creative process: